FlowAppPlatform/flow-mailjet-component/README.md

 #### Conclusion

-That's it!
+And that's it!
 You've successfully used the Flow Mailjet component.

-If you are having trouble sending emails, check that you are using the correct Mailjet API keys and the right sender address.
+If you are having trouble sending emails, check that you are using the correct [Mailjet API keys](https://app.mailjet.com/account/setup) and the right [sender address](https://app.mailjet.com/account/sender).